 - Garnish cocktails with a rosemary sprig and a sugared cranberry.
 Tiny detail, big impact.

 See?
-A full-on winter wonderland doesn’t require a snow machine or a designer budget.
-Mix shimmering accents, layered textures, and lots of warm light, and your space will feel like a cozy escape from the chill.
+A full-on winter wonderland doesn't require a snow machine or a designer budget.
+The best DIY winter wonderland decorations lean on shimmering accents, layered textures, and lots of warm light, and suddenly your space feels like a cozy escape from the chill.
+If you're leaning toward a softer, quieter palette, these neutral winter decor ideas are a lovely place to keep going.
 Pick two or three projects to start, pour some cocoa (or wine, no judgment), and let the crafting begin.
-Your home’s about to be the place everyone wants to hibernate.
+Happy decorating, and happy winter nesting!